List of Rocko's Modern Life characters: Spunky

-Spunky is Rocko's pet dog.
+Spunky is Rocko's pet bull terrier.
 He has a very high-pitched bark and wags his tail a lot.
 He's not too bright and will eat anything on sight including Ed Bighead's salmon bushes and a moldy slime found in Rocko's refrigerator.
 He often drools into his water bowl and drinks it, only to drool into it again.
 He is Rocko's only regular pet and Rocko loves him dearly.
 Rocko will go to great lengths to protect Spunky if he is in danger or about to do something that is bad.
-Spunky is best remembered for falling in love with a mop in the episode "Clean Lovin'", much to Rocko's dismay; Spunky was noted to have used his front paws as hands as he tries to protect the mop.
+Spunky is best remembered for falling in love with a mop in the episode "Clean Lovin'", much to Rocko's dismay, Spunky was noted to have used his front paws as hands as he tries to protect the mop.
 Spunky is also the home of two parasites, Bloaty and Squirmy.

-Spunky also can do a cool trick, but it was not shown.
+Joe Murray, creator of Rocko's Modern Life, originally designed Spunky to be a dog more brain dead than the dog in his film My Dog Zero, complete with drooling and crossed eyes.
+Murray later decided that the scenario could "limit the storytelling," so he gave Spunky "a little more intelligence, but not much."
+Spunky also stars in his own game, Rocko's Modern Life: Spunky's Dangerous Day.